Ashraf Ali Thanwi

 Ashraf Ali Thanwi (often referred as Hakimul Ummat (Note: Spiritual physician of the Muslim Ummah.) and Mujaddidul Millat; (Note: Reformer of the Nation.)
-19 August 1863 – 20 July 1943) was an Indian Sunni Muslim scholar, jurist, thinker, reformist and a revivor of classical Sufi in the Indian subcontinent during the British Raj.
+19 August 1863 – 20 July 1943) was an Indian Sunni Muslim scholar, jurist, thinker, reformist and a revivor of classical Sufism in the Indian subcontinent during the British Raj.
 He was a central figure of Islamic spiritual, intellectual and religious life in South Asia and continues to be highly influential today.
 He wrote over a thousand works including Bayan Ul Quran and Bahishti Zewar.
 He was also one of the chief proponents of the Pakistan Movement.

 He graduated from Darul Uloom Deoband in 1883 and moved to Kanpur, then Thana Bhawan to direct the Khanqah-i-Imdadiyah, where he resided until his death.
 His training in Quran, hadith, fiqh studies and Sufism qualified him to become a leading Sunni authority among the scholars of Deoband.
 His teaching mixes Sunni orthodoxy, Islamic elements of belief and the patriarchal structure of the society.
 He offered a sketch of a Muslim community that is collective, patriarchal, hierarchical and compassion-based.

 Views and ideology

 Thanwi was a strong supporter of the Muslim League.
-He maintained a correspondence with the leadership of All India Muslim League (AIML), including Muhammad Ali Jinnah.
+He maintained correspondence with the leadership of All India Muslim League (AIML), including Muhammad Ali Jinnah.
 He also sent groups of Muslim scholars to give religious advice and reminders to Jinnah.
 His disciples Zafar Ahmad Usmani and Shabbir Ahmad Usmani were key players in religious support for the creation of Pakistan.
 During the 1940s, many Deobandi Ulama supported the Congress but Thanwi and some other leading Deobandi scholars including Muhammad Shafi and Shabbir Ahmad Usmani were in favour of the Muslim League.
 Thanwi resigned from Darul Uloom Deoband's management committee due to its pro-Congress stance.
 His support and the support of his disciples for Pakistan Movement were greatly appreciated by AIML.